Troubleshooting Cloudflare Errors: A Guide for WordPress Users

 525 SSL Handshake Failed Error

-A 525 error occurs when Cloudflare is unable to complete the SSL handshake with your origin server.
-This means that Cloudflare was unable to establish a secure connection with your server.
+A 525 error occurs when Cloudflare cannot complete the SSL handshake with your server.
+This prevents Cloudflare from establishing a secure connection and results in the error being displayed.

 How to Fix it